PusPC/Pus/CONTRIBUTING.md

 ## Development Setup

-If you want to editthe program, follow these steps:
+If you want to edit the program, follow these steps:

 1. Clone the repository: `git clone https://github.com/PusPC/Pus.git`
 2. Right click the file you want to edit and choose: `edit`